cloudrainstar/bionemo-framework/docs/docs/user-guide/getting-started/csp-integration.md

 drivers, Docker, and the NVIDIA Container Toolkit.
 More details about NVIDIA VMIs can be found in the [NGC Catalog](https://catalog.ngc.nvidia.com/orgs/nvidia/collections/nvidia_vmi).

-The general steps for launching the BioNeMo Framework container in :
+The general steps for launching the BioNeMo Framework container using a CSP are:

 1. Launch a GPU instance running the NVIDIA GPU-Optimized VMI on your preferred CSP.
 Follow the instructions for launching a GPU-equipped instance provided by your CSP.